nartc/tnc/src/content/blogs/macbook-dev-env.md

 ```

-c.
-Run `pyenv install --list`.
+- Run `pyenv install --list`.
 If you have issue here, restart your terminal.

-d.
-Run `pyenv install version_here` to install `Python`.
+- Run `pyenv install version_here` to install `Python`.
 I usually install latest 2.x and latest 3.x

 ### 7, Database